Construction of blow-up manifolds to the equivariant self-dual Chern-Simons-Schr\"odinger equation

 The equation \eqref{eq:CSS} under equivariance is known to be well-posed in the scaling critical space $L^{2}(\R^{2})$.
-Indeed, Liu-Smith \cite[Section 2]{LiuSmith2016} showed the small data global well-posedness and large data local well-posedness of \eqref{eq:CSS}.
+Indeed, Liu--Smith \cite[Section 2]{LiuSmith2016} showed the small data global well-posedness and large data local well-posedness of \eqref{eq:CSS}.

-Without equivariance symmetry, the local well-posedness of \eqref{eq:CovariantCSS} in the critical space $L^{2}$ (under whatever gauges) remains open.
+We mention some previous works on the covariant Chern--Simons--Schrödinger equation without symmetry (this allows a general coupling constant $g\in\mathbb{R}$ multiplied to the cubic nonlinearity $i|\phi|^{2}\phi$ in the RHS of \eqref{eq:CovariantCSS}, where $g=1$ corresponds to the self-dual case).
+The local well-posedness of \eqref{eq:CovariantCSS} in the critical space $L^{2}$ (under whatever gauges) remains open.
 Under the Coulomb gauge, the local well-posedness in $H^{1}$ is proved by Lim \cite{Lim2018JDE}, after the preceding works \cite{BergeDeBouardSaut1995Nonlinearity,Huh2013Abstr.Appl.Anal}.
-If one changes to the heat gauge, Liu-Smith-Tataru \cite{LiuSmithTataru2014IMRN} were able to lower the regularity assumption and prove the small data local well-posedness in $H^{0+}$.
+If one changes to the heat gauge, Liu--Smith--Tataru \cite{LiuSmithTataru2014IMRN} were able to lower the regularity assumption and prove the small data local well-posedness in $H^{0+}$.

 There are also works in global-in-time behaviors.
-Berg\'e-de Bouard-Saut \cite{BergeDeBouardSaut1995Nonlinearity} applied Glassey's convexity argument \cite{Glassey1977JMP} to the virial identities and obtained a sufficient condition for finite time blow-up.
+Bergé--de Bouard--Saut \cite{BergeDeBouardSaut1995Nonlinearity} applied Glassey's convexity argument \cite{Glassey1977JMP} to the virial identities and obtained a sufficient condition for finite time blow-up.
 These authors also performed in \cite{BergeDeBouardSaut1995PRL} a formal computation of the log-log blow-up for negative energy solutions.
-We remark that these two works only apply to the negative energy solutions, which are not available in the self-dual case.
-On the other hand, Oh-Pusateri \cite{OhPusateri2015} showed the global existence and scattering for small data in weighted Sobolev spaces.
+We remark that these two works only apply to the negative energy solutions, which are available only when $g>1$.
+On the other hand, Oh--Pusateri \cite{OhPusateri2015} showed the global existence and scattering for small data in weighted Sobolev spaces.